jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'll explain the philosophy you need to win, but whether or not you decide to become a player god in the game, is up to you.
 Once you make up your mind, the journey to win the game starts below.

 ![old philosophy in a new world](/img\diagrams\techvolution-main-street2.jpg) _Lots of player gods have come before us.
-They did their job, most recently in the era of mass-production.
+They did their job.
+Most recently in the era of mass-production.
 Now it's our time._

 ## Cast of Ideas and Characters